Lisennk/Request/README.md

 ## :last_quarter_moon_with_face: Contributions

-Feel free create issues and pull requests.
+Feel free to create issues and pull requests.
 Please, star repository, if you like it.